-Even as others struggle to beat the cruel heat in Melbourne, defending champ is relishing his new physical and mental fitness
+Even as others struggle to beat the cruel heat in Melbourne, the Serbian defending champion is relishing his new physical and mental fitness after entering Round 3

 Melbourne: Novak Djokovic did something he couldn’t master five years ago as he cruised into the third round on another scorching day at the Australian Open yesterday.